 Dr. Botelho is interested in how school literacies can affirm children’s cultural and linguistic knowledge as well as offer tools for cultural production and social participation.
 She is the lead author of Critical Multicultural Analysis of Children’s Literature: Mirrors,Windows, and Doors (Routledge, 2009), a text that challenges researchers, teacher educators, and teachers to reconsider how multicultural children’s literature is studied in classrooms.
 Maria José was a children’s librarian for the Cambridge Public Library and an elementary school teacher and teacher educator for the Somerville Public Schools in Massachusetts

 Samm Delorey, Web Developer, IT Enterprise Systems and Development, University of Massachusetts Amherst

 Mrs. Delorey joined the staff of UMass Amherst IT in 2014 working for the Center for Educational Software Development.
-She specializes in educational website development.
+She specializes in educational website development and web accessibility.

 Anne Prescott, Director, Five College Center for East Asian Studies

 Trained as an ethnomusicologist specializing in Japanese koto music, Dr. Prescott has worked in East Asia outreach for more than 15 years, including 6 years as a national director for the National Consortium for Teaching about Asia (NCTA; nctasia.org).
 She is the editor of and contributing author to East Asia in the World: An Introduction (Routledge 2015).

 Dr. Solomon develops programs that bring Five College resources to K-12 educators in western Massachusetts and beyond.
 Previously, she served as professor and dean of graduate programs at the SIT Graduate Institute and worked on education programs in several countries in West Africa.

 Natalie Sowell, Associate Professor of Theatre, Hampshire College